vigibot/vigiclient/README.md

-# Make your own Vigibot.com raspberry PI
+# Make your own Vigibot.com raspberry PI robot

 ## Installation on a clean Raspbian Stretch Lite